MyNameBeJohn/Atoll-Island-Research/README.md

 Step 5:
 Now take the shape of X and Y that was printed out and open params.txt and fill in the nx and ny spot with 1- number of rows and 1- number of cols.
 The shape will read rows columns.
 ROWS is Y, COLUMNS is X. Y is first and X is second.
-It's wierd.

 Step 6:
 Open, but do not run the .bat file.
 You will see "call ..\..\..\XBeach_Files\xbeach.exe".